 Students of all ages also frequently use this time to take part in subject specific interventions or to benefit from the Advanced Learner programme, a specific curriculum designed to stretch and challenge the most able.

 There are over 40 clubs and activities each term on offer.
-This includes an award-winning STEM club with close links with Harwell and Culham Science Parks, an extensive range of sporting opportunities, creative and performing arts and a dedicated Patron of Reading to inspire students to embrace literature.
+This includes an award-winning STEM club with close links with Harwell and Culham Science Parks, an extensive range of sporting opportunities, creative and performing arts and a dedicated Patron of Reading to inspire students to engage with literature.

 We recognise that quality first teaching will have the greatest impact on all students and most especially students with additional needs or those who are disadvantaged.
 We use a range of strategies such as those listed below to ensure all students are challenged and supported to achieve their potential.

-- Reading material is carefully considered and appropriate for the reading ages in the class and the text is read aloud when appropriate
+Reading material is carefully considered and is appropriately ambitious and the text is read aloud when appropriate

 Targeted approaches will also be in place for some vulnerable learners such as deliberately tilting systems and structures in their favour e.g. hands-down questioning, careful seating arrangements, marking books and intervention